ArtFlag/recipes/docs/savoury/adjaruli.md

 1. Connect the long side at the ends and twist the ends a couple times.
    It should have the shape of a boat.
 1. Add the feta/mozza mix to the center of the boat.
-1. <CookingStep temp="250" time="15 minutes.
+1. <BakingStep temp="250" time="15 minutes.
 Lowest shelf" preheat />
 1. Add an egg-yolk in the baked Khachapuri and put it back in the oven for 2 minutes.
 1. Take out of oven and add some butter and serve.